-Step Data Reporting Description Care Planning New members (enrolled after 1/1/2018; not enrolled in the same HMO for the past 6 months or longer): (CP1): % of new members with care plans within 90 days of enrollment = # of new members with care plans within 90 days of enrollment / # of new members with 90+ days of continuous enrollment Calculated quarterly by DHS/DXC using code G9001 Calculated quarterly by Bris, Bite asing code Cooper Annual Target = 75% of new members should have care plan within 90 days Also track timeliness of care planning, from date of enrollment; Calculated quarterly by DHS/DXC using code G9001; Histograms for 90 days, 120 days, 150 days and beyond.
-Needs Use Care Management (G) codes 9002, 9006, 9007 or 9012; Stratification Calculated monthly by DHS/DXC after data submission deadline: WICT (up to 5% of SSI membership) Data point 1: # of unique members each month with any \underline{G} code + \underline{TG} modifier (= WICT stratum) Duta point 1. # of unique members each month with any a code + 10 modifier (= wich structum) (NS1): % enrollment in WICT for each month = Data point 1 / total # of members enrolled for that month (Assumption: each member in WICT receives at least one WICT related service each month) (NS2): Average % enrollment in WICT over last 12 months = Sum of Data point 1 over last 12 months / # of total member months over last 12 months (NS3): Average # of months in WICT over last 12 months = Sum of # of months each unique member had a WICT code over 12 months / # of unique members with WICT services at any time over last 12 months Create a histogram for NS4 (# of months and corresponding # of members) Medium stratum (next highest after WICT) Data point 2: # of unique members each month with any G code + TF modifier (= Medium stratum).
+Step Data Reporting Description Care Planning New members (enrolled after 1/1/2019; not enrolled in the same HMO for the past 6 months or longer): (CP1): % of new members with care plans within 90 days of enrollment = # of new members with care plans within 90 days of enrollment / # of new members with 90+ days of continuous enrollment Calculated quarterly by DHS/DXC using code G9001 Annual Target = 75% of new members should have care plan within 90 days Also track timeliness of care planning, from date of enrollment; Calculated quarterly by DHS/DXC using code G9001; Histograms for 90 days, 120 days, 150 days and beyond.
+Needs Use Care Management (G) codes 9002, 9006, 9007 or 9012; Stratification Calculated monthly by DHS/DXC after data submission deadline: WICT (up to 5% of SSI membership) Data point 1: # of unique members each month with any \underline{G} code + \underline{TG} modifier (= WICT stratum) 2 dea point 1. ii of anique members each month man any a code vive months.
+(NS1): % enrollment in WICT for each month = Data point 1 / total # of members enrolled for that month (Assumption: each member in WICT receives at least one WICT related service each month) (NS2): Average % enrollment in WICT over last 12 months = Sum of Data point 1 over last 12 months / # of total member months over last 12 months (NS3): Average # of months in WICT over last 12 months = Sum of # of months each unique member had a WICT code over 12 months / # of unique members with WICT services at any time over last 12 months Create a histogram for NS3 (# of months and corresponding # of members) Medium stratum (next highest after WICT) Data point 2: # of unique members each month with any G code + TF modifier (= Medium stratum).
 There is no payment difference between TF modifier and no modifier.
 (NS4): % enrollment in Medium stratum for each month = Data point 2 / total # of members enrolled for that month (NS5): Average % enrollment in Medium stratum over last 12 months = Sum of Data point 2 over last 12 months / total # of member months over last 12 months Lower stratum (all combined after Medium) Data point 3: # of unique members each month with any \underline{G} code + no modifier (= all combined Lower stratum).
 There is no payment difference between TF modifier and no modifier.
-1